vladmandic/human/README.md

 Compatible with *Browser*, *WebWorker* and *NodeJS* execution
 - Browser/WebWorker: Compatible with *CPU*, *WebGL*, *WASM* and *WebGPU* backends
-- NodeJS: Compatible with software *tfjs-node* and CUSA accelerated backends *tfjs-node-gpu*
+- NodeJS: Compatible with software *tfjs-node* and CUDA accelerated backends *tfjs-node-gpu*

 (and maybe with React-Native as it doesn't use any DOM objects)